 - 1 packet of liquid pectin

-Process all of the ingredients except the pectin in a food processor until the peppers and onions are finely chopped.
+Process the peppers and onion in a food processor until finely chopped.

-Pour the mixture into a large saucepan and bring to a boil.
+Pour the mixture into a large saucepan, add the apple cider vinegar and sugar then bring to a boil.
 Cook while stirring for 1-2 minutes.

 Serving Size:1 tablespoon